 Canada withdraws 41 diplomats from India

-Ottawa said that the reduction in staff will cause delays in the processing of visas for Indians.
+Ottawa said that the reduction in staff will cause delays in processing visas for Indians.

 Joly said that Canada will not take the retaliatory step of asking India to withdraw its diplomats.

 The Canadian foreign minister said on Thursday that India had threatened to unilaterally revoke the diplomats’ official status by Friday if they did not leave the country.
-She called this “unreasonable and escalatory” and claimed that it violated the Vienna Convention on Diplomatic Relations, the cornerstone of international relations and international law.
+She called this “unreasonable and escalatory” and claimed that New Delhi revoking the diplomats’ official status violated the Vienna Convention on Diplomatic Relations, the cornerstone of international relations and international law.

 “Given the implications of India’s actions on the safety of our diplomats, we have facilitated their safe departure from India,” she told reporters.
 “If we allow the norm of diplomatic immunity to be broken, no diplomats anywhere on the planet would be safe.
 So for this reason, we will not reciprocate.”